HappyFunCorp/benevolent_gaze/README.md

 This expects a csv formatted with the columns device-name, real-name, and image-url.
 #CHANGELOG
 This should now accomodate all screens.
-Optimized for sizes that conform to the aspect ration targeted (16:9).
+Optimized for sizes that conform to the aspect ratio targeted (16:9).